๐Ÿง ๐Ÿ’›

 Empathy always starts with attention.
 You can't empathize with someone you haven't noticed.
 The question is: are you truly looking?

-What do you notice about the child in the corner?
+What do you notice about the student in the corner?

 The body tells the story.